section-engineering-education/engineering-education/articles/implementing-a-splash-screen-and-introduction-sliders-in-android/index.md

 3. Using Timers.
 (The bad)
 4. Using Smart Timers.(The ugly)
 Since we go for the best, we shall discuss the first option.
-In this section, we are going to create a splash screen for our application.
+In this section, we will create a splash screen for our application using the launcher theme.

 ### Step 1 – Create a new Android Studio Project.
 Open Android Studio and select an Empty Activity.
 We shall name our project **SplashnSlides**.
 Click *Finish* and wait for the project to build.
 ![Creating an Android Studio project](/engineering-education/implementing-a-splash-screen-and-intoduction-sliders-android/new.jpg)

 ### Step 2 – Designing the splash screen.
-In this step, we will design our splash screen.
-For this project, we will use an image.
+For this project, we will use an image as our splash screen.
 Alternatively, one can decide to import a [vector](https://blog.mindorks.com/using-svg-vector-drawables-in-android) asset or use [clipart](https://developer.android.com/studio/write/image-asset-studio).
 First, create a layout resource file.
 Right-click the drawable folder under the res directory, click New - > Drawable Resource File.
 We shall name our file **splash_image.xml.**
 Click *ok.*
 This file will set our image as a drawable, which will act as our splash screen.
 Add the following code in the splash_image.xml.